SamuelePiredda/LinkBudgetAnalyzer/README.md

 1) PosSat.txt

-This contains the position of the X,Y,Z position of the satellite, the altitude and the date time.
+This contains the X,Y,Z position of the satellite, the altitude and the date time.

 2) PosGS.txt